TL;DR

 Before diving into the specifics, let's clarify what private medical insurance is and, crucially, what it is not.

 In simple terms, PMI is an insurance policy you pay for (usually monthly or annually) that covers the cost of private medical treatment for specific conditions.
 It's designed to work alongside the NHS, not replace it.
-For emergencies, you will always go to an NHS A&E department.
+For emergencies, you will typically go to an NHS A&E department.

 The Golden Rule: Acute vs. Chronic Conditions